ndiego/icon-block/readme.txt

 * Add the ability to toggle icon color fill.
 Useful for SVG icons that use stroke.
 * Add the ability to disable custom icons using the `iconBlock.enableCustomIcons` filter.
 * Add title attribute support.
-* Add alternative Reddit icon to match Core.
+* Add alternative Reddit icon to match WordPress core.
 * Add new WordPress icon: `title`

 **Changed**

-* Update block block placeholder to be more consistent with core placeholders.
 * Update block architecture to support features in WordPress 6.1.
+* Update block placeholder to be more consistent with core placeholders.
 * Improve support for custom icons without a fill color.
 * Improve the UI in various places.